Lkchau/Object-Oriented-Software-Engineering/TicTacToe_version2/README.md

 A class representing a tile in a board of any board game.

-Potential Bonus:

-I am not sure exactly what potential bonus points there are however, I will list what I think is bonus.

-- Teams (However for the purpose of Chaos and Order and Tic Tac Toe I limited it to two teams as it would seem weird to have more than or less than 2 and it would be easily extendable to more than 2 players if needed)

-Other Notes:
+**Other Notes:**

-As mentioned in the compilation instructions, when implementing this program I decided that it would probably be a better idea to have the hardcoded information about the games and rules of each board game stored in an external file and have the program read that file instead of having a string or some data structure within the program to store it to keep that information separate from the program.
-Which is why I have included a config.properties file which stores the information for a game.
+When implementing this program I decided that it would probably be a better idea to have the hardcoded information about the games and rules of each board game stored in an external file and have the program read that file instead of having a string or some data structure within the program to store it to keep that information separate from the program.
 To extend the program to other games, one would need to add the game and its ruleset to config.properties, implement a class for the game which will be a subclass of BoardGame and also edit the gameToPlay() method in createGame.java.
 (There is probably a way to get rid of the last step of changing gameToPlay but that will be a future feature).
 It is also worth noting that while playing the game as a user, it is annoying to remember the positions of on the board and it maybe be better to implement it such that user can ask for the board positions again so that they do not need to scroll to the beginning, count themselves or remember it.